Dear Twitter, Change or Die

 Twitter has been one of the most stagnant platforms out there.
 The news of Costolo’s forthcoming departure came around the same time the company announced that it was removing the 140-character direct message limit for a 10,000 character limit.
 Hold on, stop the presses!
 Seriously, that is not innovation.

 At the beginning, Twitter was two things to people: a source of news and information, as well as a fast messaging and communication platform.
 It is rapidly losing the communication side to messaging apps like Snapchat, WhatsApp and sharing media via Instagram.

 Related: Dick Costolo Out as CEO of Twitter

-My social-media firm Fuel Online has polled random users, as well as clients, and discovered that while people may have not deleted their accounts people have simply uninstalled the app, or turned off notifications.
+My social-media agency Fuel Online has polled random users, as well as clients, and discovered that while people may have not deleted their accounts people have simply uninstalled the app, or turned off notifications.
 So they may follow you, but they aren’t seeing your tweets.

 I know my own retweets, favorites and replies are 10 percent to 25 percent of what they used to be.
 That’s a huge problem.
 Twitter is still a powerhouse for receiving up-to-the-second breaking news, but even for that to remain useful the company needs to clean up the noise and help ensure we see what we want to see.